William McIntosh

-The vast majority of Chief McIntosh's descendants voluntarily moved to Indian Territory in modern-day Oklahoma prior to forced federal government removals via the Trail of Tears, which began in 1831.
-Two of Chief McIntosh's sons, Chilly & Daniel, served as Confederate officers during the American Civil War.
-Daughter Kate & her family became pre-statehood pioneers of the Florida Panhandle.
-Daughters Rebecca and Delilah moved to East Texas with their husbands, developing plantations there.
-Rebecca McIntosh Hawkins Hagerty married again after her first husband died young, and by 1860 was the wealthiest woman in Texas, owning three plantations with a total of 12,800 acres and 120 slaves.
+The majority of Chief McIntosh's descendants migrated to Indian Territory before 1831, when the U.S. federal government began forcibly removing tribes west in the Trail of Tears.
+Two of Chief McIntosh's sons, Chilly and Daniel, served as Confederate officers during the American Civil War.
+Daughter Kate and her family became pre-statehood pioneers of the Florida Panhandle.
+Daughters Rebecca and Delilah moved to East Texas with their husbands and developed plantations there.
+Rebecca remarried after her first husband died young, and by 1860 was the wealthiest woman in Texas, owning three plantations with a total of 12,800 acres and 120 enslaved people.

 Early life and education

-Tustunnuggee Hutke (or "White Warrior") was born in the Lower Creek Town of Coweta in present-day Georgia to Senoya (also spelled Senoia and Senoy), a member of the Wind Clan, which was prominent in the Creek Nation.
-As the Creek had a matrilineal kinship system, through which property and hereditary positions were passed, his mother's status determined that of White Warrior.
-The boy was also named after his father, the Scottish-American soldier William McIntosh, who was connected to a prominent Savannah, Georgia family.
-Captain McIntosh, a Loyalist during the Revolutionary War, had worked with the Creek to recruit them as military allies to the British.
+Tustunnuggee Hutke (or "White Warrior") was born in the Lower Creek Town of Coweta in present-day Georgia to Scottish-American soldier William McIntosh and to Senoya (also spelled Senoia and Senoy), a Muscogee member of the Wind Clan.
+As the Muscogee had a matrilineal kinship system, through which property and hereditary positions were passed, his mother's status determined that of White Warrior.

+The boy was also named after his father, who was connected to a prominent Savannah, Georgia family.
+Captain McIntosh, a Loyalist during the Revolutionary War, had worked with the Muscogee to recruit them as military allies to the British.
 The senior McIntosh's mother was Margaret "Mary" McGillivray, believed to have been a sister of the Scot Lachlan McGillivray, a wealthy fur trader and planter in Georgia.
 After the Revolutionary War, Captain McIntosh moved from the frontier to Savannah to settle.
-There he married a paternal cousin, Barbara McIntosh.
+There, he married a paternal cousin, Barbara McIntosh.

-White Warrior gained his status and place among the Creek from his mother's clan.
-Benjamin Hawkins, first appointed as United States Indian agent in the Southeast and then as Superintendent of Indian Affairs in the territory south of the Ohio River, lived among the Creeks and Choctaws, and knew them well.
-He commented in letters to President Thomas Jefferson that Creek women were matriarchs and had control of children "when connected with a white man."
+McIntosh gained his status and place among the Muscogee from his mother's clan.
+Benjamin Hawkins, first appointed as United States Indian agent in the Southeast and then as Superintendent of Indian Affairs in the territory south of the Ohio River, lived among the Muscogee and Choctaws, and knew them well.
+He commented in letters to President Thomas Jefferson that Muscogee women were matriarchs and had control of children "when connected with a white man."
 Hawkins further observed that even wealthy traders were nearly as "inattentive" to their mixed-race children as "the Indians".
-What he did not understand about the Creek culture was that the children had a closer relationship with their mother's eldest brother than with their biological father, because of the importance of the clan structure.
+What he did not understand about the Muscogee culture was that the children had a closer relationship with their mother's eldest brother than with their biological father, because of the importance of the clan structure.

 McIntosh was considered a skilled orator and politician.
-He became a wealthy planter and slaveholder; and he was influential in both Creek and European-American society.
+He became a wealthy planter and slaveholder; and he was influential in both Muscogee and European-American society.
 One of his cousins was George Troup, who became governor of Georgia when McIntosh was a prominent chief.
-Whites sometimes mistakenly assumed that McIntosh had centralized authority over the Creeks, but he was only one among numerous chiefs, and the central power became the Creek National Council, especially after it adopted the Code of 1818.
+Whites sometimes mistakenly assumed that McIntosh had centralized authority over the Muscogee, but he was only one among numerous chiefs, and the central power became the Muscogee Creek National Council, especially after it adopted the Code of 1818.